10 Characters Left Out of the Movie Adaptations of Popular Books

 Dr. Martin Guitierrez is the only character who appears in both Jurassic Park and The Lost World novels without appearing in any of the film adaptations.
 In the books, he’s an American biologist who lives in Costa Rica and identifies a small dinosaur that attacked a little girl as the lizard Basiliscus amoratus.
 But as he learns more about this creature, he begins to doubt his identification.
 Some of the opening chapters of the Jurassic Park novel were not used in the film, but were later repurposed for The Lost World: Jurassic Park sequel.

 Captain Marvel (Carol Danvers, then in the role of Ms. Marvel) is one of the most powerful members of the Avengers team.
 She played an integral role in the comic event Civil War during the mid-2000s, but she doesn’t appear at all in the Marvel Cinematic Universe version.
 In the comic book, the future Captain Marvel was on Team Iron Man and urged the superpowered to unmask and to obey the Superhero Registration Act.
-Captain Marvel didn’t appear in the movie because her character wasn’t introduced (or teased) in the Marvel film franchise yet, but she's getting her own standalone film.
-Brie Larson will take on the title role in the upcoming film, which is set to hit theaters in early 2019.
+Captain Marvel didn’t appear in the movie because her character wasn’t introduced (or teased) in the Marvel film franchise yet.
+Now, of course, she's got her own standalone film and will be a key part of Avengers: Endgame and the next phase of the MCU (with Oscar-winner Brie Larson in the role).

 Who Framed Roger Rabbit was actually based on a novel called Who Censored Roger Rabbit?, which followed a cartoon character who hired a hard-boiled private eye to investigate why his company isn’t going to feature him in a new comic strip.
-Disney acquired the film rights and changed almost everything about the story, such as turning the novel’s dark noir tone into a brighter and more conventional movie.
+Disney acquired the film rights and changed almost everything about the story, such as lightening up the novel’s dark noir tone.

 The Mouse House also ditched a number of characters from the original novel, including Carol Masters, Roger’s comic strip photographer.
 In the book, toons appear in print instead of animation, so photographers are teamed with cartoon characters to take pictures of them posing in comic strips.